geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Fixing background config

 From this version in order to fix default 3d background config a change is needed here
-- `localConfig.json` by adding **visibility: false**  to the Empty Background entry in intialState.defaultState.catalog.default.staticServices.default_map_backgrounds.backgrounds
+- update `localConfig.json` by adding **visibility: false**  to the Empty Background entry in intialState.defaultState.catalog.default.staticServices.default_map_backgrounds.backgrounds
-- `new.json` by adding **visibility: false**  to the Empty Background entry
+- update `new.json` by adding **visibility: false**  to the Empty Background entry

-see this PR [9614](https://github.com/geosolutions-it/MapStore2/pull/9614/files) for more details

 ### Adding spatial filter to dashboard widgets